wp-plugins/yabp/readme.txt

 * User-friendly process to add products and deals to your database from the Catalog
 * Search for products in either the Dutch or the Belgium Catalog
 * Prices, delivery times and ratings are automatically updated
-* NEW: receive email notifications when a product expires from the Catalog
+* Receive email notifications when a product expires from the Catalog
 * Highly customizable layout, and you can choose between product links and the new bol.com buttons
 * Choose products have to be opened in a new tab and/or be put directly in the bol.com Cart
+* NEW: easily set up your shortcodes using the shortcode generator
 * Support for use in desktop, mobile and responsive themes
 * Full Dutch translation included